aka: Multi Way Sex

 - Elves in ElfQuest are bisexual and tend to open relationships.
 Stable trios include Pike/Skot/Krim, Scouter/Dewshine/Tyleet, Cutter/Leetah/Skywise, and temporarily Cutter/Nightfall/Redlance.
 Then there's Skywise/Vurdah/Ruffel/Maleen, particularly in The Heart's Way.
 The pre-battle orgy in Book 4 shows Skywise with at least 2 unamed Go-Backs, and Nightfall and Redlance mixing it with another unnamed couple.
 In the Futurequest storyline it's suggested that Kullyn, Jink and Tamia will enjoy a threesome at the end of the story, all having previously had twosomes with each other.

-- In Chasing Amy, Holden feels insecure that he has less sexual experience than his girlfriend Alyssa, and things are awkward with his best friend Banky because of Banky's repressed homosexual feelings for Holden.
+- In Chasing Amy, Holden feels insecure that he has less sexual experience than his girlfriend Alyssa (Alyssa participated in a three-way with two men in High School, which saddled her with the unfortunate nickname "Fingercuffs" and convinced her to swear off men for a while), and things are awkward with his best friend Banky because of Banky's repressed feelings for Holden.
 To solve both problems at once, Holden proposes that the three of them all have sex together.
 Banky tentatively accepts, but Alyssa is insulted, and both relationships end.

 - One of the selling points of Wild Things was a threesome between Neve Campbell, Denise Richards and Matt Dillon.
 (The others were Girl on Girl Is Hot and a surprisingly complex plot.)